moorepants/dissertation/systemidentification.rst

 up extending the NSF grant another year (as seems to be typical with these things).
 I look back to our original proposal and in hindsight the scope was way too large (accurately predicted by Arend).
-We nixed the handling qualities parts when the funding was lowered, but I now see that what we hope to do really took another 6-12 months than we had intended.
+We nixed the handling qualities parts when the funding was lowered, but I now see that what we hoped to do really took another 6-12 months than we had intended.

 The final analyses has forced me to figure out what system identification is